gautamdhameja/substrate-validator-set/docs/local-network-setup.md

-# Local network setup for testing Validator Set pallet
+# Local Network Setup For Testing Validator Set pallet

 If you are using the Substrate node template and want to set up a local network to test/use the validator set pallet, follow the steps below.
 Make sure you have completed all the steps in the [readme.md](../readme.md) before doing this.